g3force/gradle-oc/Readme.md

 }
 ```

-To apply templates, define a `OcApplyTask`:
+To apply templates, define a `OcApplyTask` in your `build.gradle.kts`:
 ```kotlin
 // Apply all .yaml files in the templates directory tasks.register<com.github.g3force.oc.OcApplyTask>("ocApply") {